handlebargh/yatto/README.md

 A configuration file is automatically created at `${HOME}/.config/yatto/config.toml`

-By default the following settings are written to the file and may be edited.
+By default, the following settings are written to the file and may be edited.

 ```toml
 [colors]